varuntadimarri3/Arrise-Assignment/README.md

 Modify account Ids before running scripts

+1) give execution permission to apply.sh
-1) Use apply.sh for provisioning resources, it has terraform commands: terraform init, validate, plan and apply Use deploy.sh for destroying resources, it has terraform destroy command or you can use
+   Use apply.sh for provisioning resources, it has terraform commands: terraform init, validate, plan and apply give execution permission to destroy.sh
+Use deploy.sh for destroying resources, it has terraform destroy command or you can use